ZopaPublic/react-components/CONTRIBUTING.md

 - [x] Component file (`Button.tsx`)
 - [x] Unit tests file ( `Button.test.tsx`)

-When making a new component please imitate the same code structure already present in other components so the source code in this project stays consistent.
+When making a new component please imitate the same code structure already present in other components, so the source code in this project stays consistent.

 Once your component it's ready you can expose it in `src/index.ts` by adding: